Confidence in a new high-tech customs system to deal with Brexit has 'collapsed'

 This follows the warning earlier this week from the chief executive of the port of Dover, Tim Waggott, of an “Armageddon scenario” on customs post-Brexit.

-He referred to a previous backlogs of HGVs into the port due to strikes in France.
+He referred to previous backlogs of HGVs into the port due to strikes in France.

-On the UK-side, the current customs system is the Customs Handling of Import and Export Freight (CHIEF).
+On the UK-side, the current customs system is the Customs Handling of Import and Export Freight.

 CDS is supposed to be operational from January 2019, shortly ahead of the scheduled Brexit date in March 2019.